113ll3/Ibmclouddocscli/reference/bluemix_cli/bx_cli.md

    <dt>USER_NAME (required)</dt>
    <dd>The name of the user being invited.</dd>
    <dt>ORG_NAME (required)</dt>
-   <dd>The name of the organization this user is invited to.</dd>
+   <dd>The name of the organization the user is invited to.</dd>
    <dt>ORG_ROLE (required)</dt>
-   <dd>The name of the organization role this user is invited to.
+   <dd>The name of the organization role the user is invited to.
 For example:
    <ul>
   <li>OrgManager: This role can invite and manage users, select and change plans, and set spending limits.</li>
   <li>BillingManager: This role can create and manage the billing account and payment information.</li>
   <li>OrgAuditor: This role has read-only access to org information and reports.</li>
   </ul> </dd>
    <dt>SPACE_NAME (required)</dt>
-   <dd>The name of the space this user is invited to.</dd>
+   <dd>The name of the space the user is invited to.</dd>
    <dt>SPACE_ROLE (required)</dt>
-   <dd>The name of the space this user is invited to.
-The name of the space role this user is invited to.
+   <dd>The name of the space the user is invited to.
+The name of the space role the user is invited to.
 For example:
    <ul>
 <li>SpaceManager: This role can invite and manage users, and enable features for a given space.</li>
 <li>SpaceDeveloper: This role can create and manage apps and services, and see logs and reports.</li>